stephengaito/documentArchive/racket/design/sprints/sprint-003-language-syntax.md

 ## Tasks

+* For the "List of List" (LoL) language and its meta-description:

   * Be able to specify a language syntax
- * Be able to specify a language syntax

   * Be able to specify language axioms

+  * Provide a language mapping of the meta-description into the LoL language.

 * Build a simple tool to read a context-free description of an AST and compile it into a collection of Racket structures.